How to become

 Further information

-You can find out more about careers and training in food safety from the Chartered Institute of Environmental Health.
+You can find out more about careers in the food and drinks industry from Tasty Careers.